 County Facility Users Compliance Information

-County Code Article 6, Chapter §20-65 states “As of July 1, 2019 all County of Hawai‘i facility users shall use suitable recyclable or compostable products for disposable food service ware.”
+County Code Chapter §20-05-02 (b) states “All County facility users shall use suitable recyclable or compostable product for disposable food service ware.”

 All County of Hawai‘i facility users who require a permit to reserve or rent a County facility or a permit or contract to use a sidewalk or roadway; or those who have concession contracts with the County, County managed concessions, County sponsored events and food services are covered by this law.
 Therefore this law also applies to County of Hawai‘i managed State of Hawai‘i parks, campgrounds or cabins.